Avenida São João

-Avenida São João (Portuguese for São João Avenue) is an important arterial road in the center zone of São Paulo.
+Avenida São João (Portuguese for São João Avenue) is an important arterial road in the Central Zone of São Paulo.
 It is connected to the Minhocão and in front of it is the Altino Arantes Building (Banespa), an important urban focal point.
 In its main area, the avenue is completely pedestrianized, functioning as a promenade, with restricted access for cars.

 History

 The history of Avenida São João dates back to 1651.
 In that year, Henrique da Cunha Gago and Cristóvão da Cunha, residents of São Paulo, requested from the Municipal Chamber the donation of lands in the area delimited by the Anhangabaú River and Yacuba streams through a letter stating: "The undersigned request Your Honors to grant each of them thirty brazos of land in the outskirts of this village, between two streams called Anhangobay and Yacuba.
 The measurement will start from the path that goes to Piratininga, in front of João Pires' land and next to some houses of Maria Morena, up to another thirty brazos of land towards the Yacuba stream".
 Thus, a dirt trail was born that connected these properties to the historic hill of São Paulo.

 Over the course of its history, the rustic trail gradually acquired the name "Ladeira do Acú," derived from Yacuba, the adjacent creek.
 Its descent commenced from the former Largo do Rosário, presently known as Antonio Prado Square, and terminated close to Largo do Paiçandu.
 Beyond this point, it evolved into the "Estrada de Jundia," a vital route frequented by cattle drivers journeying into the State's hinterland.

 Throughout the 18th century, it remained known as Ladeira do Acú.
 The current designation is a tribute to John the Baptist, considered the "protector of waters" in the Catholic tradition.
-Delving into the origins of this tribute, we find that the watercourses that crossed the old "Ladeira" were considered dangerous by the early inhabitants of São Paulo: Yacuba or Acú means "Poisoned Water" in Tupi, and this creek ran alongside the present-day Post Office (Correios) building, flowing into the Anhangabaú, which also means "Haunted Waters" or "Waters of the Devil" in Tupi.
+This name designation stems from watercourses that crossed the old "Ladeira," which were considered dangerous by the early inhabitants of São Paulo.
+Yacuba or Acú means "poisoned water" in Tupi, and this creek ran alongside the present-day Post Office (Correios) building, flowing into the Anhangabaú, which also means "haunted waters" or "waters of the Devil" in Tupi.